-Property Description NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
+Property Description Size Proportional to Camera: If you check this option, the size of the will be adjusted to the position of the camera on the z-axis.
+This means that if the camera is zoomed in on the scene, the will be proportionally smaller so that it appears the same size in the rendered image.
+Likewise, if the camera is zoomed out, the will be proportionally bigger.
+NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
 In other words, you would be forcing a uniform line width using the Maximum Size value.
 Proportional to Camera If you check this option, the size of the eraser will be adjusted to the position of the camera on the z-axis.
 This means that if the camera is zoomed in on the scene, the eraser will be proportionally smaller so that it appears the same size in the rendered image.
 Likewise, if the camera is zoomed out, the eraser will be proportionally bigger.
 Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip. • Roundness: The vertical scaling to apply to the tip.
 Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips. • Angle: The angle at which to rotate the brush tip, counterclockwise.
 NOTE The squashing is not relative to the angle-if the tip is rotated, the squashing will still be done relative to the tip's original orientation.
-Roundness: 100% Roundness: 33% Angle: 0° Roundness: 33% Angle: 45° Roundness: 33% Angle: 45° Roundness: 33% Angle: 45° Pen Tilt Sensitivity If your pen and tablet support tilt sensitivity, this option allows you to set whether your eraser takes your pen's tilt angle in account, and how much.
+Roundness: 100% Angle: 0° Angle: 0° Angle: 45° Angle: 45° Angle: 45° Angle: 45° Pen Tilt Sensitivity If your pen and tablet support tilt sensitivity, this option allows you to set whether your eraser takes your pen's tilt angle in account, and how much.
 When your pen is fully tilted, your eraser tip will be stretched by the percentage you set in this parameter, in the angle in which you tilt it.
 For example, if you set the Pen Tilt Sensitivity to 50%, and you tilt your pen all the way up or down, your eraser tip will be stretched vertically by 50%.
 With the same setting, if you tilt your pen all the way left or right, your eraser tip will be stretched horizontally by 50%.